rdiff-backup/rdiff-backup/README.md

 - Fixing bug in existing features or adding new features

 If you don't have anything particular in your mind but want to help out, just browse the list of issues.
 Both coding and non-coding tasks have been filed as issues.

-## Installing the latest development version

-When testing and giving feedback, please make sure you are running the latest development version.

-### Development version from PyPi

-For most platforms the easiest way to install the [latest development version of rdiff-backup is via the Python package installer](https://pypi.org/project/rdiff-backup/#history):

-    pip3 install --pre rdiff-backup

-Note the `--pre` switch.
-If it fails to compile, you might also need to install `librsync-dev` first.

-### Development version from PPA (for Ubuntu)

-For Ubuntu users there exists a [PPA](https://code.launchpad.net/~rdiff-backup/+archive/ubuntu/rdiff-backup-development) that updates daily to have the latest git master version easily available.
-To install, simply run:

-    sudo add-apt-repository ppa:rdiff-backup/rdiff-backup-development
-    sudo apt-get update

-### Development version from Copr (for Fedora/CentOS/Red Hat)

-For Fedora users there exists a [Copr](https://copr.fedorainfracloud.org/coprs/frankcrawford/rdiff-backup/) where the rdiff-backup development version is frequently updated to.
-To enable it, simply run:

-    dnf copr enable frankcrawford/rdiff-backup

-## Contribute by developing code

 For source code related documentation see [docs/DEVELOP.md](DEVELOP.md)